Bernard J. Story President and CEO

 Trisha is a native of Jim Thorpe and graduated from Muhlenberg College where she earned a degree in Accounting.
 She is a Certified Public Accountant.

 Erika Riddle Petrozelli joined the staff of the Lehigh Valley Community Foundation in 2014.
-As the Associate Vice President for Philanthropy, Erika focuses on maintaining and expanding philanthropic relationships of the Foundation.
+As the Vice President for Philanthropy, Erika focuses on maintaining and expanding philanthropic relationships of the Foundation.
 As a Certified Public Accountant, she provides professional knowledge and advice about charitable giving to a wide range of Lehigh Valley residents, from individuals and families to their trusted advisors and local businesses.